 Key achievements to date

-- Our work with Moving Matters supports all our teachers to be able to to teach PE and sports to high levels
+- PE lead release time to support all of our teachers to teach PE and sports to high levels.

 - Play Leader development – our play leaders have been trained to run activities at play times and lunchtimes.
 This has improved pupils’ abilities to work with other pupils, explain rules and take on a position of responsibility.